Busan UN Memorial Cemetery

 When Mike left for work at 5:30 pm, I spent my time reading books and watching movies.
 Once he finished his work at 9 pm, we headed out for late dinner at Burn & Bun’s.
 We were the only customers there, and it had me worried about the quality of the food.
 But turned out it was alright.
 So, maybe it was just because it had already passed dinner time.

-I ordered a bacon burger, and mike had a fireball burger.
+I ordered a bacon burger, and Mike had a fireball burger.
 The total price was 22,500won, and with a full stomach, we strolled back to the room and retired for the night.

 The next morning, we had lunch at the nearby restaurant, and the food was cheap.
 It was only 7,500 won for the two of us.